Our Qualifications

 Distinguished Classroom Teacher Award, Jefferson County

-American History Teacher of the Year, Andrew Bogle Chapter, DAR
+American History Teacher of the Year, Andrew Bogle Chapter, Daughters of the American Revolution

 Tennessee's American History Teacher of the Year, State DAR Award